Skip to main content

 Medovník

-Slovak honey cake with multiple thin layers filled with cream and caramel.
-A celebration dessert.
+Slovak honey cake built from thin layers with cream and caramel between them.
+Usually saved for celebrations.

 vegetarianContains: glutenContains: dairy